FOSSEE/sees/basic_python/intro.rst

   This example is to show that unlike in C or C++ there is no limit on the value of an integer.

+Try this on the interactive interpreter:
+``import this``

+*Hint: The output gives an idea of Power of Python*

 *ipython* - An enhanced interactive Python interpreter
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~